timothymillar/TEFingerprint/docs/method.rst

 This can reasonably estimated from the observed depth of informative reads and is a trade off between type one and type two error.

-SIDBCAN algorithm
+SDBICAN algorithm
 ~~~~~~~~~~~~~~~~~

 The primary aim of TEFingerprint is to identify the signal of transposon
 insertion sites using clusters of informative reads mapped to a reference
 genome.
-A potential issue with both IDBCAN and DBSCAN is that they assume that all
+A potential issue with both DBICAN and DBSCAN is that they assume that all
 clusters can be identified based on a single density threshold.
 In principle this is a fair assumption because we expect that genome regions
 adjacent to an insertion site will have high read densities identified as